rrrobo/rcj-cms-docker-helper/README.md

 # RoboCup Junior
 ### Helper file for rescue scoring system environment construction
-This is a helper file used to build the RCJ CMS with a Docker image.
+This is a helper file used to start up the RCJ CMS with a Docker image.

 ## Supported environment
 Windows 10 Pro / Enterprise / Education / Home